ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 For a detailed description of embedded parameters, see [event parameters](#event-parameters).

-It's common that recommendations are rendered as a block with multiple items.
+it's common that recommendations are rendered as a block with multiple items.
 To save traffic and speed up the process, you can bundle multiple recommendations in one request.
 Several item IDs must be comma-separated.